 First of all, why is typography important?
-Typography is so much more than just choosing beautiful fonts.
+Typography is so much more than just choosing a Minimalistic Typeface.
 To clarify, it’s a vital component of user interface design.
 Good typography will establish a strong visual hierarchy, provide a graphic balance to the website, and set the product’s overall tone.

 Fonts choices are extremely important.
 Therefore, we want to share some of our favorites with you.
 Elegant, minimalistic and modern are all terms used in the industry on a daily basis.
 For example, as part of Graphic design companies.
 Fonts have different personalities that can create trust or mistrust, give you confidence, make things seem easier to do or make a product taste better.
 Understand the science behind how fonts influence what you read.
 They’re hidden in plain sight, they trigger memories, associations and multi-sensory experiences in your imagination.
 You may not believe it, but fonts can change the meanings of words right before your very eyes, alter the taste of your food, evoke emotional responses and reveal their users’ personalities.

 Here are our top 5 picks of minimalistic fonts, certainly with a touch of elegance.

 Available at: https://www.sweetestgoods.com/shop/chatoyer-luxurious-font-free-logos/

 “A luxurious typeface with elegant swashes, a full alphabet of special characters and 4 free logo templates.
 Perfect for elegant projects, luxurious branding, and feminine logo design.”